Giving up meat won’t save the Earth…but it might help

 Only eat meat I really like

 While I like meat, I don’t like all kinds of meat.
 I prefer fish, beef, chicken and turkey but I’m not a big fan of pork.
 I especially dislike pork chops.
-So, when my husband eats pork chops, I usually choose a vegetarian meal.
+So, when my husband eats pork chops, I choose a vegetarian meal.

 Experiment with meatless versions of favourite dishes